unibo-spe/spe-slides/content/04-build-automation/_generator.md

 By default, the Gradle test kit just runs Gradle.
 We want to inject our plugin into the distribution:
 1. Create the list of files composing our *runtime classpath*
-3. Make sure that the list is always up to date and ready before test execution
+2. Make sure that the list is always up to date and ready before test execution
-2. Use such list as our classpath for running Gradle
+3. Use that list as our classpath for running Gradle

-This operation is now built-in the test kit:
+This operation is now built into the test kit:

 ```kotlin
 // Configure a Gradle runner